assaabloy-ppi/binson-c-light/project.md

   and use raw UTF-8 bytes when serializing.
 * Deliverables, the following files (filenames may be changed if appropriate):
      - binson_light.c           // source code
-     - binson_light.h           // header file
+     - binson_light.h           // header file(s), possibly two versions, one for Linux and one for Arduino Nan
      - README.md                // information
      - binson_light_test.c      // main method with some tests
      - binson_light_examples.c  // example code